Skip to main content

 MAHA State Actions

 Across the country, states are enacting bold new policies into law to Make America Healthy Again.
-Explore the full list of legislation to see the impact of MAHA nationwide or select your state to learn how change is happening in your community.
+Explore the full list of policies to see the impact of MAHA nationwide or select your state to learn how change is happening in your community.

 Sponsors: